mayhemer240/342_Assignment_1/CTest/README.md

 ## Notes
 To compile all C source files, use the provided Makefile:
 1. Open a terminal and navigate to the directory containing the source files.
-2. Run the command:
+2. Run the command:  Make
-   make